Fellowship Incentive Grants (FIGS)

 $1000 Fellowship Incentive Grants for Undergraduates

-In 2009, the Loyola Fellowship Office established Undergraduate Fellowship Incentive Grants (FIGs), which offers a tremendous opportunity for undergraduate students to increase their ability to produce more competitive national applications.
-Up to eight (8) $1000 grants are to be awarded annually to prospective applicants of major fellowships and scholarships, including the Fulbright Award, Gilman Scholarship, Goldwater Scholarship, Marshall Scholarship, National Science Foundation Graduate Research Fellowship, NSEP Boren Award, Rhodes Scholarship, and Truman Scholarship.
+In 2009, the Loyola Fellowship Office established undergraduate Fellowship Incentive Grants (FIGs), which offers a tremendous opportunity for undergraduate students to increase their ability to produce more competitive national applications.
+Up to eight (8) $1000 grants are to be awarded annually to prospective applicants of major fellowships and scholarships, including the Fulbright Award, Gilman Scholarship, Goldwater Scholarship, Marshall Scholarship, National Science Foundation Graduate Research Fellowship, Boren Scholarship, Rhodes Scholarship, Truman Scholarship, and Udall Scholarship.
 FIGs are designed to better identify and prepare Loyola students to apply for national and international scholarships and fellowships, and to encourage students and faculty to work together sooner on potential pplications.
 Grants will be awarded to those students who are planning to pursue qualifying scholarships and fellowships and who best complete the grant application.

 How to Apply: